Theosaurus-Rex/retro_rocket/README.md

 - As a *User*, I want to be able to sign up for an account.
 - As a *User*, I want a website that is simple to use.
-- As a *User*, I want to be able to access the website from all of my devices.
-- As a *User*, I want to know how much shipping I need to pay.
-- As a *Buyer*, I want to be able to save items I am interested in to look at later.
 - As a *Buyer*, I need to know how much each item costs.
 - As a *Buyer*, I need to know what condition each item is in to inform my purchase decisions.
 - As a *Seller*, I want to be able to upload images of exactly what I'm selling.